Influence and reception of Friedrich Nietzsche: Nietzsche and fascism

-The "fascist" Nietzsche was above all considered to be a heroic opponent of necrotic Enlightenment "rationality" and a kind of spiritual vitalist, who had glorified war and violence in an age of herd-lemming shopkeepers, inspiring the anti-Marxist revolutions of the interwar period.
-According to the French fascist Pierre Drieu La Rochelle, it was the Nietzschean emphasis on the autotelic power of the Will that inspired the mystic voluntarism and political activism of his comrades.
-Such politicized readings were vehemently rejected by another French writer, the socialo-communist anarchist Georges Bataille, who in the 1930s sought to establish (in ambiguous success) the "radical incompatibility" between Nietzsche (as a thinker who abhorred mass politics) and "the fascist reactionaries."
-He argued that nothing was more alien to Nietzsche than the pan-Germanism, racism, militarism and anti-Semitism of the Nazis, into whose service the German philosopher had been pressed.
-Bataille here was sharp-witted but combined half-truths without his customary dialectical finesse.
+'The "fascist" Nietzsche was above all considered to be a heroic opponent of necrotic Enlightenment "rationality" and a kind of spiritual vitalist, who had glorified war and violence, inspiring the anti-Marxist revolutions of the interwar period.
+According to the French fascist Pierre Drieu La Rochelle, it was the Nietzschean emphasis on the Will that inspired the voluntarism and political activism of his comrades.
+Such one-dimensional readings were vehemently rejected by another French writer, the anarchist Georges Bataille, who in the 1930s sought to establish the "radical incompatibility" between Nietzsche (as a thinker who abhorred mass politics) and "the fascist reactionaries."
+He argued that nothing was more alien to Nietzsche than the pan-Germanism, racism, militarism and anti-Semitism of the Nazis, into whose service the German philosopher had been pressed.'

+Within Italian fascism, Nietzsche's influence was largely channeled through Italian poet Gabriele D'Annunzio, who was one of the most early Nietzscheans in Italy and translator of Nietzsche's works.
+Nietzsche exerted influence on Benito Mussolini, who engaged Nietzsche's works from the period of his association with Italian Socialist Party.
+In August 1924, while addressing the inaugural session of the National Council of the Fascist Party at Palazzo Venezia in Rome, Mussolini said: